Coupling quintessence kinetics to electromagnetism: Conclusions

 \section{Conclusions}

 Until now, varying $\alpha$ models have been assuming a multiplicative field dependent function, $h(\phi)$, in the electromagnetic Lagrangian.
 However, in this work, we explored an original model driven by a scalar kinetic interaction, $h(X)$, to Maxwell's theory.
-As the scalar field also provides the dark energy component, its dynamics are expected to play a coinciding role in the interaction and in the late-time acceleration, by weaving an explicit link between both of them.
+Since the scalar field also provides the dark energy component, its dynamics is expected to play a coincident role in the interaction and in the late-time acceleration, weaving an explicit link between the two.
 Here, the evolution of the gauge field $A_\mu$, given by Eq.~\eqref{maxwell2}, is sensitive to the kinetic term of the quintessence field.
-The phenomenology of such a framework can arise from a disformal transformation in which photons follow geodesics given by an auxiliary metric, $\tilde{g}_{\mu\nu}$, related to $g_{\mu\nu}$.
+The phenomenology of such a framework can arise from a disformal transformation in which photons follow geodesics of null length of an effective Gordon metric related to $g_{\mu\nu}$.
+We highlighted how this treatment leads to interpreting the interacting quintessence as an optical medium in motion with an effective refractive index $h$ that modifies the light cones along which radiation propagates.

 The field equations were evolved in a flat FLRW background with a simple parametrization for the scalar degree of freedom, anchored in fundamental theories and motivated by a well established dark energy phenomenology.
 At the background level, the quintessence component is fully parameterized by one parameter, ${\lambda = \kappa\phi^\prime}$, limiting the degeneracies in the statistical analysis.
 We derived the scalar energy density and potential which entirely characterize the quintessence behavior in a universe filled with radiation, pressureless matter and dark energy.
 As for the choice of the kinetic coupling, we relied on a power law form, ${X^{\zeta}}$, which has already proven itself in the study of couplings within the dark sector.